 Terminal Services is installed on a member server named Terminal1 with default settings.
 Users in the editing department are members of a group named Editors.
-When these users try to make a Terminal Services connection to Terminal1, they receive the following error message: "The local policy of this system does not permit you to logon interactively".
+When these users try to

-You need to enable members of the Editors group to establish Terminal Services sessions on Terminal 1.
+You need to enable members of the Editors group to establish Terminal Services sessions on Terminal1.

-- A. Enable the Allow users to connect remotely to this computer option on Terminal1. - B. Add the Editors group to the Remote Desktop Users group on Terminal1. - C. Configure the RDP-Tcp connection properties on Terminal1 to assign the Allow Full Control permission to the Editors group. - D. Add the Editors group to the Remote Desktop Users group in Active Directory.
+A. Enable the Allow users to connect remotely to this computer option on Terminal1.

+B. Add the Editors group to the Remote Desktop Users group on Terminal1.

+C. Configure the RDP-Tcp connection properties on Terminal1 to assign the Allow - Full Control permission to the Editors group.

+D. Add the Editors group to the Remote Desktop Users group in Active Directory.

 Explanation: The Remote Desktop Users group on Terminal1 have the necessary permission to connect to Terminal1 using a remote desktop connection.
 By simply adding the Editors group to the Remote Desktop Users group on Terminal1 we can give the Editors the required permission.
 The Remote Desktop Services on Terminal1 is not configured to allow Editors access.
 This group should be added to the Remote Desktop Users group on Terminal1 to enable them to establish Terminal Services sessions.
+Incorrect Answers: